-The information that follows sets out the key characteristics of the Shield and it comprises our Shield policy.
+The information that follows sets out the key characteristics of the Lending Works Shield.

 How it works